bradeneliason/PumasDocs.jl/docs/src/basics/models.md

 end
 ```

-We see that when we assign the right-hand side to `CL`, it involves weight, age and occation counter, OCC.
+We see that when we assign the right-hand side to `CL`, it involves weight, age and occasion counter, OCC.
 These might all be recorded as time-varying, especially the last one.
 The first line of `@pre` then means that whenever `CL` is referenced in the dynamic model or in the statistical model it will have been calculated with the covariates evaluated at the appropriate time.
-The next line that defines volume of distribution, `V`, shows this by explicitly using `t` (a reserved keyword) to model `V` as something that varies with time.
+The next line that defines the volume of distribution, `V`, shows this by explicitly using `t` (a reserved keyword) to model `V` as something that varies with time.

 The last line we see is special as it uses what is called a dose control parameter (DCP).
 The line sets bioavailability for a `Depot` compartment to a parameter in our model `θbioav`, and bioavailability of another compartment `Central` to a fixed value of 0.4.
 If a compartment is not mentioned in the `NamedTuple` it will be set to 1.0.
 Other DCPs are: `lags`, `rate`, and `duration`.

 !!! tip
     The dose control parameters are entered as `NamedTuple`s.
-If a DCP is just set for one compartment to have the rest default to 1.0 it is a common mistake to write `rate = (Depot=θ)` instead of `rate = (Depot=θbioav,)`.
+If a DCP is just set for one-compartment to have the rest default to 1.0 it is a common mistake to write `rate = (Depot=θ)` instead of `rate = (Depot=θbioav,)`.
 Notice the trailing `,` in the second expression which is required to construct a `NamedTuple` in Julia.

 ### `@vars`: Short-hand notation
 Suppose we have a model with a dynamic variable `Central` and a volume of dispersion `V`.
 You can define short-hand notation for the implied plasma concentration to be used elsewhere in the model in `@vars`: